midzer/beerbase/content/breweries/deschutes-brewery/cinder-cone-red.md

 ---
 Cinder Cone Red's diverse selection of hops and barley captivates thirsty palates with its toffee-like flavor, intense citrus aroma and defined bitterness.

 Located on the northern slope of Mt.
-Bachelor, the Cinder Cone was also known as \Red Hill\" due to its reddish color that is revealed as the seasons change
+Bachelor, the Cinder Cone was also known as Red Hill" due to its reddish color that is revealed as the seasons change